bertiewooster/bertiewooster.github.io/draft-posts/2022-03-26-survey-pipeline-2.md

-# Rating Survey Beginning to End, Part 3: Publish the results online
+# Rating Survey Beginning to End, Part 2: Import and analyze data in Jupyter Notebook

 [Part 1: Create a survey in Google Forms, collect responses, then export the responses to a .csv file](/2022/03/20/survey-pipeline-1.html)